 What is the biggest risk if the U.S. falls behind on digital currency innovation?

-When Congress creates a regulatory structure, we need people at the table who will embed fairness, transparency, and protections against systemic risks into the rules.
+When Congress creates a regulatory structure, we need people at the table who will embed fairness, transparency, and protections against systemic risks inclusion into the rules.
 Digital finance can—and should—reflect those values.

 What’s the single most important regulatory reform needed to bring clarity to the oversight of the crypto sector?